ArnoldDP/OStim-Community-Modlist/README.md

 6. Moonlight: High

+Personally I like to swap between Darenis and Skyward ReShades depending on how im feeling.

 ### Alternate Start

- I didn't go with the generic alternate start because, instead Realm of Lorkhan is used.
-Explore it a little bit and see what it has to offer!
+ I didn't go with the generic Alternate Start - Choose Your Own Perspective.
+Instead, Alternate Perspective with Jayserpa's voiced mod are used.
+Try out the "Vanilla" start option, or pick a rolelpay!

 ### Hotkeys and Game Settings